-I have included the ingredients (to the best of my knowledge) in case you have to politely tell the barista how to make something from the Starbucks secret menu.
-Have fun with it and I hope you find your new favorite drink from my secret menu.
-Below is the secret menu at Starbucks, use it wisely young Padawan (in alphabetical order):
+I have included the ingredients (to the best of my knowledge) in case you have to politely tell the barista how to make something from their secret menu.
+Have fun with it and I hope you find your new favorite drink by trying some of these out.
+Below is the full secret menu at Starbucks, use it wisely young Padawan (in alphabetical order):

 Here’s the Starbucks Secret Menu:

 First, let’s start with all of the secret menu Frappuccino drinks.

 For the syrup adds, a good rule of thumb is 1 pump for a Tall, 1.5 for a Grande, and 2 for a Venti.